tensorflow/docs/site/en/api_docs/python/tf/contrib/constrained_optimization/AdditiveSwapRegretOptimizer.md

 )
 ```

-Returns an `Op` for minimizing the constrained problem.
+Returns an `Operation` for minimizing the constrained problem.

 This method combines the functionality of `minimize_unconstrained` and
 `minimize_constrained`.
 If global_step < unconstrained_steps, it will